iromero91/bomtool/README.md

 "!!MISSING!!" tag in the description and the script will show a warning.

-Right now the script just outputs a fixed format CSV file, after grouping, counting and filling every BOM line the best it can from the available data.
-To call it you first need to export a netlist from eeschema and then call the script like this:
+Right now the script can output either a fixed format CSV file or a Macrofab XYRS file.

+To call it you first need to export a netlist from eeschema and then:

-    $ python3 -m bomtool myproject.net myproject-bom.csv
+    $ bomtool myproject.net --bom fabrication/bom.csv

-# Installation

-To install bomtool you can do it in a virtualenv
+To generate a macrofab XYRS file, you also need to specify the PCB file (to extract the XY data):

-    $ mkvirtualenv bomtool
+    $ bomtool myproject.net myproject.kicad_pcb --xyrs fabrication/mf-bom.xyrs

+Both files can be generated at the same time:

-    $ workon bomtool
+    $ bomtool myproject.net myproject.kicad_pcb --bom fabrication/bom.csv --xyrs fabrication/mf-bom.xyrs
-    (bomtool)$ pip install --editable .

-After that you can run the code from anywhere with the "bomtool" command.

 # BOM format